SwiftyJax/foxhole-stockpiles/foxhole_stockpiles/commands/candidate_inspector/README.md

 ### Common Issues

-1. **"Database file not found"**
+**Error: "Database not found"**
-   - Verify the database path exists
+- Verify the database file path is correct
-   - Ensure you have the correct `.pkl` file
+- Ensure the database was built successfully with `fs database-builder`

-2. **"Invalid resolution"**
+**Error: "Invalid resolution"**
-   - Check available resolutions in your database
+- Check that the resolution exists in the database
-   - Valid values: '664', '720', '768', '800', '864', '900', '960', '992', '1024', '1050', '1080', '1200', '1440', '1536', '1600', '2160'
+- Use `fs inspect --database db.pkl --resolution 1080` without other args to list available data

-3. **"Failed to load icon image"**
+**No candidates found**
-   - Verify image file exists and is readable
+- Try broader search criteria
-   - Supported formats: PNG, JPG, BMP
+- Check if the item code exists in the catalog
-   - Ensure image is not corrupted
+- Verify faction and category filters aren't too restrictive

-4. **"No candidates found"**
+**Icon matching returns no results**
-   - Try removing some filters to broaden search
+- Lower the confidence threshold with `--confidence 0.5`
-   - Check filter values are correct (e.g., faction: 'c' or 'w')
+- Enable verbose logging to see matching details
-   - Verify database contains templates for specified resolution
+- Verify the icon file format and quality

 ### Debug Tips